from typing import Tuple

 There are some very useful blog entries and notebooks out there (e.g. by Thomas Wiecki using Theano and PyMC3 and this repo using a more recent version of JAX).
 However, those examples only work with the critical assumption that the group sizes are all of the same size.
 In reality, this is rarely the case, of course.

-Here, I will show you how you can implement a Hierarchical Bayesian Neural Network
+Here, I will show you how you can implement a Hierarchical Bayesian Neural Network irrespective of the group sizes you observe in your dataset.

 The notebook is structured as follows: